Applying the correct amount of pressure and maintaining contact throughout your practice is key!

 Jump to 2:33 of the lymphatic sequence video for Cecily’s explanation of maintaining contact between the stone and your skin throughout your practice.

 Use the illustrations above as guides to visualize the layers of your skin as you practice.
-The lymphatic sequence addresses the epidermis, while the more advanced Gua Sha protocols that address concerns like fine lines and wrinkles target the dermis where collagen and elastin live.
+The lymphatic sequence addresses the epidermis, while the more targeted facial Gua Sha protocols that address concerns like fine lines and wrinkles target the dermis where collagen and elastin live.